spatie/activitylog/README.md

 ```php
 Activity::cleanLog();
 ```
 By default records older than 2 months will be deleted.
-The number of months can be modified in the config-file of the package
+The number of months can be modified in the config-file of the package.